Brain-Development-and-Disorders-Lab/mars/website/docs/data_management/Importing-Data.md

 ![Import CSV - Step 3](../img/import_CSV_3.png)

 When importing Entities via CSV files, additional _Attributes_ can be added during the import steps.
-Use the green "Create" button to create a new Attribute or select an existing Template Attribute.
+Use the green "Create" button to create a new Attribute or select an existing Attribute.

 Similar to Step 2, the data field in each Value comprising the Attribute must be mapped to a column in the CSV file.
 The Attributes from this step will be added to all Entities as they are imported.